OpenSIPS/python-opensips/README.md

 - `-f` or `--fifo-file` - the path to the FIFO file.
 - `-fb` or `--fifo-fallback` - the path to the FIFO fallback file.
 - `-fd` or `--fifo-reply-dir` - the directory where the FIFO reply files are stored.
+- `--env-file` - the path to the environment file that contains the MI parameters (by default, the script will look for the `.env` file in the current directory); lower priority than the command line arguments.

 #### Usage
 ```bash